Bonsai Mary

 • Inconspicuous flowers and small round fruits

 With its eye-catching appearance and graceful growth, Ficus ingens is an excellent choice for those seeking a statement plant that adds beauty and elegance to any landscape or indoor setting.
-Whether you’re a novice gardener or an experienced plant enthusiast, cultivating Ficus ingens will surely bring joy and a touch of nature into your life.

 Common NameFicus ingens